typebytes/angular-checklist/content/components/minimize-logic-in-templates.md

 }
 ```

-### Gotchas
+### Best Practices

 Be careful when the `ChangeDetectionStrategy` is set to `Default`, as it'd cause the functions bound in the template to be called each time the `Change Detection Cycle` runs.
-You can optimize this by turning on the `OnPush` change detection strategy and leverage the `async` pipe in combination with `Observable`s that return the desired value.
+You can optimize this by turning on the `OnPush` change detection strategy and leverage the `async` pipe in combination with `Observables` that return the desired value.